350 Cute & Unique Ibis Names + Generator

 Beaky | A playful name referring to the Ibis's long bill. |

-Leggy | A cute name highlighting the Ibis's long legs. |
+Leggy | A sweet name that points out the Ibis’s long legs. |

 Wader | Referring to the Ibis's wading behavior. |